 What a sexual exam looks like in the context of a CPS case

 These exams are not typical, however.
-Only if you have given your permission for it to occur, a judge has approved of the exam in the form of an order or CPS has already been given conservatorship rights to your child will an examination of this magnitude happen.
+Only if you have given your permission for it to occur, a judge has approved the exam in the form of an order, or CPS has already been given conservatorship rights to your child will an examination of this magnitude happen.
 An exam will be done by a physician or nurse and never by a CPS caseworker or investigator.

 An inspection of your home in the context of a CPS investigation- tomorrow’s blog post topic

-If you are interested in learning more about what an investigation of your home will look like in a CPS case please come back tomorrow to find out more.
-In the meantime if you have questions about CPS cases or any other subject in the field of family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-We can arrange to speak with you in a free of charge consultation where your questions can be answered by one of our licensed family law attorneys.
+If you are interested in learning more about what an investigation of your home will look like in a CPS case, please come back tomorrow to find out more.
+In the meantime, if you have questions about CPS cases or any other subject in the field of family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+We can arrange to speak with you in a free-of-charge consultation where your questions can be answered by one of our licensed family law attorneys.